tim-gromeyer/MarkdownEdit/README.md

 ## Note(s):

-- To improve performance when using images, disable the "Show images in preview" option (menu <u>V</u>iew).
+- To improve performance when using images, disable the "Show images in preview" option (<u>V</u>iew menu).

 -------